evronm/Attestor/DAO.md

     - If the proposal does not pass, nothing happens.
 As of now, there should be no state to revert, with the possible exception of deleting the proposal.
     - Regardless of which way the voting event goes, all tokens relating to it that have not already been burned are burned at this point having abstained.

+---

+I have in mind a play in three acts, entitled "DAOnton abbey" which would demonstrate how a market DAO could be used to run a chamber of commerce.
+It will probably never get written, but maybe if I mention it here it will push me to actually do it while procrastinating coding.